chapati/beam-wiki/Transaction-graph-obfuscation.md

 ### Are there existing solutions?

 Of course.
-There are known solutions: CoinSchuffle, ValueSchuffle, but they are not perfect.
+There are known solutions: CoinShuffle, ValueShuffle, but they are not perfect.
 * This requires groups of unrelated people to cooperate
-* Attacker may create many malicious users "for free", that would pretend to participate in CoinSchuffle, but in practice can:
+* Attacker may create many malicious users "for free", that would pretend to participate in CoinShuffle, but in practice can:
    * Learn the transaction graph.
 Would act as unrelated users, but actually belong to the attacker.
    * DoS attack: created invalid transactions (reference non-existing inputs, etc.)